EdyVision/EdyVision/README.md

 [![Gumroad](https://img.shields.io/badge/GUMROAD-36a9ae?style=for-the-badge&logo=gumroad&logoColor=white)](https://shop.eidanrosado.com/)

 ## About Me
-I'm an engineer by day and by night, I'm a writer and Ph.D student currently diving into psychological and social factors in information disclosure patterns and detection on social media.
+I'm an engineer by day and by night, I'm a writer and Ph.D student currently diving into psychological and social factors in information disclosure patterns on social media.
 In the past, I've worked on a number of serverless and website projects that I've since open sourced.
 Work experience includes enterprise API development, distributed network systems, and flight training simulators.

 ## Works